Henry J. Schultz: Easton councilor and mayor

 Schultz's political career started when he was elected to Easton's first Charter Study Commission.
 At the same time he served on the City of Easton Authority by appointment of Mayor George Smith.
 He was elected to Easton City Council in November 1965, winning re-election in 1969 and 1973, serving as president of the council from 1974 to 1976.
 In 1976 he would defeat incumbent two term mayor Fred Ashton and serve a four-year term, before being stunningly defeated during his re-election by Republican Phil Mitman.
 This is still considered to be one of the most shocking upsets in Lehigh Valley political history.

 Post-mayoral career

 Following his defeat in the 1980 mayoral campaign he remained a local small business advocate as he was before getting into politics.
 He also served 20 years as a tipstaff for Northampton County President Judge Robert A. Freedberg, retiring in 2001.

 Personal life

 In college he joined Phi Kappa Theta and would be a lifetime member.
 He was also a member of the Veterans of Foreign Wars and the Knights of Columbus.
-He married H. Josephine Schmid on October 27, 1934, and had two children; a son John and a daughter Anne Marie.
+He married H. Josephine Schmid on October 27, 1934, and had two children; a son John and a daughter Ann Marie.
 He died peacefully in his sleep June 17, 2008, aged 98.
 He is buried in St. Joseph Cemetery.